sous-chefs/ntp/README.md

 Windows only.
 Apply on a Windows host to install the Meinberg NTPd client.

 ## Testing
 In addition to providing interfaces to the ntp time service, this recipe is also designed to provide a simple community cookbook with broad cross-platform support to serve as a testing documentation reference.
-This cookbook utilizes [Foodcritic](http://acrmp.github.io/foodcritic/), [Test-Kitchen](https://github.com/chef/test-kitchen), [Vagrant](http://www.vagrantup.com), [Chefspec](http://acrmp.github.io/chefspec/), [bats](https://github.com/sstephenson/bats), [Rubocop](https://github.com/bbatsov/rubocop), and [Travis-CI](https://travis-ci.org) to provide a comprehensive suite of automated test coverage.
+This cookbook utilizes [Foodcritic](http://www.foodcritic.io/), [Test-Kitchen](https://github.com/test-kitchen/test-kitchen), [Vagrant](http://www.vagrantup.com), [Chefspec](https://github.com/sethvargo/chefspec), [bats](https://github.com/sstephenson/bats), [Rubocop](https://github.com/bbatsov/rubocop), and [Travis-CI](https://travis-ci.org) to provide a comprehensive suite of automated test coverage.

 More information on the testing strategy used in this cookbook is available in the TESTING.md file, along with information on how to use this type of testing in your own cookbooks.

 ## Development
 This section details "quick development" steps.
-For a detailed explanation, see [[Contributing.md]].
 - Clone this repository from GitHub:

   ```